Djokovic labours through, London line-up complete

 Murray produced a dazzling display as he demolished former world number one Roddick in 61 minutes.

 "I started the match well, which against him is always important, because he plays his best when he's ahead.
-He's able to put pressure on you and can kind of dominate the match with his serve," Murray said.
+He's able to put pressure on you and can kind of dominate the match with his serve," Murray told a news conference.

 "But because I broke him earlier, I was able to dictate a lot of what happened out there.
 (I) played very well, very few hiccups; I played very smart."